 Start leveraging PaaS and tools like Typoapp.io to accelerate development, enhance performance, and scale with confidence.

 Not all parts of your codebase are created equal.
 Some functions are trivial; others are hard to reason about, even for experienced developers.
-And this isn't only about how complex the logic is, it’s also about how critical that logic is to your business.
+Accidental complexity—avoidable complexity introduced by poor implementation choices like convoluted code or unnecessary dependencies—can make code unnecessarily difficult to manage.
+And this isn’t only about how complex the logic is, it’s also about how critical that logic is to your business.
 Your core domain logic carries more weight than utility functions or boilerplate code.

 In this blog, we’ll explore what cognitive complexity is and how you can use it to write more maintainable software.

 Cognitive complexity reflects the mental effort required to read and reason about a function or module.
-The more nested loops, conditionals, or jumps in logic, like if-else, switch, or recursion, the higher the cognitive complexity.
+The more nested loops, conditional statements, logical operators, or jumps in logic, like if-else, switch, or recursion, the higher the cognitive complexity.

 For example, deeply nested logic increases cognitive complexity but may not affect cyclomatic complexity as much.